 Ohio State Wexner Medical Center is the only health center in central Ohio offering upper airway stimulation, a new surgical treatment option for patients with obstructive sleep apnea.
+This innovative solution can offer relief to sleep apnea sufferers who cannot handle CPAP.
+Upper airway stimulation therapy, a surgically-implanted system, automatically monitors your distinct breathing patterns and gives you the exact amount of stimulation needed to contract the throat muscles to keep your airway open.

 Initial studies show upper airway stimulation patients experienced: